MyPublicGitHubAcct/CrtiThnk/README.md

 ### Rule 12: _Analogies require relevantly similar examples_

-In the argument below, the Earth and a house considered to be similar and relevant to the argument.
+For the argument below to be successful, Earth and a house must be considered to be _similar enough in context by all parties_.
+The reason it may or may not work for certain individuals is the extent of knowledge had about the Earth is significantly less than what is known about a house.

 - Beautiful and well-built houses must have "makers": designers and builders.
 - The world is _like_ a beautiful and well-built house.